Shareuhack | Complete Local AI Selection Guide 2026: Ollama vs LM Studio vs Jan + Taiwan PDPA Compliance

 The core selling point is its OpenAI-compatible API endpoint.
 You can point your existing OpenAI SDK's base_url to localhost:11434 without changing any other code.
 Supports 200+ models including Llama 3.3, Qwen 2.5, DeepSeek-R1, and Gemma 4.

-Apple Silicon acceleration: Starting with version 0.19, Ollama's MLX backend delivers approximately 93% faster decode speeds on Apple Silicon, making MacBook local inference go from "barely usable" to "production-viable."
+Apple Silicon acceleration: Starting with version 0.19, Ollama's MLX backend delivers approximately 93% faster decode speeds on Apple Silicon, taking MacBook local inference from "barely usable" to "production-viable."

-Telemetry warning: Ollama's local inference runs entirely on your machine — they explicitly state they don't collect or access your prompts.
-But telemetry is enabled by default (device info, IP, app version, request counts).
-For high-privacy scenarios:
+Telemetry warning: Ollama's local inference does run entirely on your machine — they explicitly state they "don't collect, store, or access your prompts and responses."
+But telemetry is enabled by default, collecting device info, IP address, app version, and request counts.
+For high-privacy scenarios (legal, medical), additional configuration is needed:

 export OLLAMA_NO_CLOUD=1